-412-103 2.00 Diesel Electrical/Electronic Systems 3.00
+412-103 Diesel Electrical/Electronic Systems 3.00

-This combined lecture and laboratory course is designed to give the student the knowledge and skills needed to diagnose. service, and repair heavy-duty electrical systems found on today's modern heavy duty and disc systems will be covered.
-This trucks and off-road equipment.
+This combined lecture and laboratory course is designed to give the student the knowledge and skills needed to diagnose, service, and repair heavy-duty electrical systems found on today's modern heavy duty trucks and off-road equipment.

-2.00 412-104 Diesel Hydraulics/Pneumatics
+412-104 Diesel Hydraulics/Pneumatics

-This combined lecture and lab course prepares the student with the knowledge and skills needed to adjust, diagnose, service and repair mobile hydraulic systems found on heavy duty trucks and construction equipment.
+This combined lecture and lab course prepares the student with the knowledge and This course will develop the basic knowledge skills needed to adjust, diagnose, service and repair mobile hydraulic systems found on heavy duty trucks and construction equipment.